secobi/knife-throwing-simulator/README.md

 # knife-throwing-simulator
 Never run out of knives.
-Tell your friends to throw as many as possible.
+Tell all your friends to throw as many as possible.